Tips for Wild Harvesting Medicinal + Edible Herbs (How to Forage Wild Plants Successfully and Safely)

 In order to learn as quickly and as well as I can, I am taking an online course on botany and wildcrafting that will give me the tools I need to identify plants that are unfamiliar to me in our new area.
 I'm thrilled!

-Even though I've been wild harvesting many of the herbs I use down in Southern Nevada for decades, I am now in a different ecosystem here in Northern Idaho.
-It's time to learn how to identify the plants that grow here so I can make local medicine once again!
+Even though I've been wild harvesting many of the herbs I use down in Southern Nevada for decades, like juniper berries, chaparral, and more, I am now in a different ecosystem here in Northern Idaho.
+It's time for me to learn how to identify the plants that grow here so I can make local medicine once again!

 As a new forager to this place, I am experiencing that feeling of trepidation and the questions that those new to using and foraging herbs have: